Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Press Command + P or choose 'File:Print' in the menu bar.
 For PDF choose 'File:Export as PDF'.

-We saw last time that Paul was weak, fearful, even trembling as he brought a message full of the Spirit’s power – and it was by the Spirit’s power that the people of Corinth had been convicted and converted.
+In our last study Paul had just explained that our faith was not based on human wisdom, but on God’s power.
+We saw that Paul was weak, fearful, even trembling as he brought a message full of the Spirit’s power – and it was by the Spirit’s power that the people of Corinth had been convicted and converted.

-Paul knew that people are not converted by clever arguments.
+Paul explained that people are not converted by clever arguments.
 They may well produce a mental assent, but only the work of the Holy Spirit can change the heart.

 However, having been converted, Christians need to move on.
 They need to be weaned off the milk of simple things and start to grapple with the deeper things of God.
 We need to mature.
 Having explained that faith was not based on human wisdom he says:

-It is his plan of salvation, established before time began (Romans 8:28-30) but it had been hidden from wise men right up to the time of Christ’s crucifixion (Rom 16:25) and this plan would include not only the Jews, but the whole world.
+It is his plan of salvation, established before time began (Romans 8:28-30) but it had been hidden from wise men right up to the time of Christ’s crucifixion (Romans 16:25) and this plan was not only for the Jews, but it included the whole world.

 2 Thessalonians 2:14